arp242/arp242.net/_posts/2010-05-14-Run_multiple_services_on_one_port_and_use_PF's_overload_to_switch_between_them.markdown

 At my work there’s a HTTP/HTTPS proxy which requires authentication, I would like to access both ssh and a subversion repository through HTTP at my home server.

 The easiest solution would be to use two IP addresses, but I don’t have an extra IP address available.
 Ports other than 443 are blocked, and using port 80 won’t work because the HTTP proxy doesn’t support the HTTP WebDAV extensions required for subversion (and it’s also insecure).

 The solution
 ------------

 Use pf’s `overload` feature to switch between services on a given port.

-Using it is simple:
-I can use svn whenever I want, if I would like to use ssh I open my browser, go to `http://94.142.244.51` three times in 42 seconds and I can use ssh.
+Using it is simple: I can use svn whenever I want, if I would like to use ssh I open my browser, go to `http://94.142.244.51` three times in 42 seconds and I can use ssh.
 After closing ssh and waiting for a minute I can use svn again.

 This solution will work for FreeBSD and OpenBSD.
-The concept can probably be implemented in most other stateful firewalls too.
+The concept can be implemented in most – if not all – other stateful firewalls too.

 /etc/pf.conf
 ------------